tensorflow/docs/site/en/community/roadmap.md

 ### Performance
 #### Distributed TensorFlow:
-* Expand new distribution strategy API to support Keras on TPUs and multi-node GPU.
+* Expand new distribution strategy API to support Keras on TPUs and multi-node GPU
-* Demonstrate great out-of-the-box performance and easy deployment.
+* Demonstrate great out-of-the-box performance and easy deployment

 #### GPU Optimizations:
-* Simplify mixed precision API with public design review.
+* Simplify mixed precision API with public design review
-* Finalize TensorRT API and move to core.
+* Finalize TensorRT API and move to core
 * TensorRT support for SavedModel and TF Serving
 * CUDA 10 integration (plan to skip CUDA 9.2 as it has minimal advantages to CUDA 9.0 when using the same version of cuDNN)
-* Optimizations for DGX-2.
+* Optimizations for DGX-2